bobbytatum27/IMT-Hydra/README.md

 - Will I be able to come into the lab next week?

 - [X] Make fixes to bubblecam and test again
-- [ ] Devise more tests for edge cases
+- [X] Devise more tests for edge cases

 ## Week 6
 Points for meeting
+- Bubblecam cannot ssh
 - Other tests to consider
 - Behrad software